GSA/cto-website/_guides/Business_and_IT_Collaboration.md

 ---

 Technology and software are shaping industries and transforming the way business is done.
-As organizations evolve, business leaders are increasingly recognizing that continuous learning and responsiveness thrive only on the foundations of collaboration and for business engagement.
+As organizations evolve, business leaders are increasingly recognizing that continuous learning and responsiveness thrive only on collaboration and business engagement.

 <img src="{{ site.baseurl }}/img/guides/collaboration_0.jpg"
   alt="Business and IT collaboration"